-Students demonstrating notable talent or experience, as well as applicants from historically underrepresented populations, are strongly encouraged to apply.
+Students demonstrating notable talent or experience are strongly encouraged to apply.
 Applicants are encouraged to include in their application essay information about all media-related experience, as well as participation in the school's High School Journalism Workshop, if applicable.

 Instead of reporting minimum test scores and GPA requirements, we report the middle 50% range to give a more accurate picture of the students who we are admitting.
 Our incoming freshmen class will be made up of students who are in the top 25% with higher scores as well as students in the lower 25% with lower scores.
 See the university-wide profile for comparison.

 For example, the middle 50% of the school's admitted freshman classes for the fall of 2012 and 2013 had:

 · SAT composite scores (Math + Critical Reading): 1050-1250

 · High school grade point average: 3.64 (4.0 scale)

 NOTE: Students who attended our High School Journalism Workshop and earned Ohio University credit should indicate on the freshman application that they previously attended Ohio University (they should use the traditional application for incoming freshmen, despite the credit hour earned as a high school students).

 Change of Program Policy

 Students seeking to change their major to journalism follow the same requirements as external transfer applicants.

 External Transfer Admission